Report Topics:

 – Triclocarban: It can be used as a preservative with a maximum concentration of 0.2% and only up to 1.5% when the cosmetic product that contains it is removed with water”.

-The General Directorate of Medicines, Supplies, and Drugs—Digemid is the authority responsible, among other things, for supervising the sale of health products, following the Law on Pharmaceutical Products, Medical Devices and Health Products (Law 29459).
+The General Directorate of Medicines, Supplies and Drugs – Digemid, is the authority responsible, among other aspects, for supervising the sale of health products, following the Law on Pharmaceutical Products, Medical Devices and Health Products (Law 29459).

-Transversally, there is progress in legislation that regulates single-use plastic and disposable containers or packaging, as well as the progressive reduction of polymer-based bags.
-Those included in article 4 of the single-used plastic law are excepted, such as:
+Transversally, there is progress in legislation that regulates single-use plastic and disposable containers or packaging, as well as the progressive reduction of polymer-based bags (Law 30884).
+Those included in article 4 are excepted, such as:

 “4.1 Polymeric-based bags to contain and transfer bulk foods or foods of animal origin, as well as those that for asepsis or safety are used to manage processed or pre-processed food or wet inputs, per the applicable regulations.